SAP/project-foxhound/parser/html/TAINTFOX_README.md

 * Extend nsHtml5TreeBuilder::accumulateCharacters to accept taint information and append them to charTaint
 * Propagate taint in nsHtml5TreeBuilder::flushCharacters and extend nsHtml5TreeBuilder::appendCharacters to accept taint information
 * Extend nsHtml5TreeOperation::AppendText to accept taint information and pass it on to SetText

+### Taint support for character references

+* Add a StringTaint instance "charRefTaint" to the tokenizer class
+* Modify clearCharRefBufAndAppend and appendCharRefBuf to accept a const TaintFlow* (which is just taint[pos] at the call site)
+* Modify emitOrAppendOne and emitOrAppendTwo to accept and forward taint information
+* At the end of the reference lookup, take the taint information from charRefTaint and pass it to emitOrAppendOne/emitOrAppendTwo
+* When bailing out, forward the taint information from charRefTaint to the appropriate handler